owrmille/so-long/README.md

 # so_long
 **nap time!**

-"nap time!" is a 2D game written in C language where you help a chicken gather all her chicks from the field and bring them home for a nap.
+"nap time!" is a simple 2D game written in C language where you help a chicken gather all her chicks from the field and bring them home for a nap.
 Navigate obstacles using `W`, `A`, `S`, and `D` keys, collect all the chicks, and find the shortest path to the house.
 Can you ensure every chick gets home safely?

 ![Game Screenshot](nap_time_screenshot.png)